NeutralUsername/Patience-Online-Frontend/README.md

 The 8 fields that surround the Foundation are called Tableau.
 Here you can pile up cards of alternating color and decreasing value: (♠️Jack, ♦️10, ♠️9, ♥️8, ♣️7,.....)

-You can move cards from your Stock and Reserve onto your opponents Malus and you can move cards from your Malus, Stock and Reserve onto your opponents Discard if they have same value and different suit or same suit and a value of +1 or -1: (♦️5, ♦️4, ♦️3, ♦️4, ♠️4, ♥️4, ♥️5;......)
+You can move cards from Tableau onto your opponents Malus and Discard if they have same value and different suit or same suit and a value of +1 or -1: (♦️5, ♦️4, ♦️3, ♦️4, ♠️4, ♥️4, ♥️5;......)

 You can only move one card at a time.
 You can make 5 Moves each turn.
-Moves that are marked light blue are excluded and free.
+Moves from Stock and Malus and Moves to Foundation are excluded from this and free.
-'During the first turn you can not Move cards from or to Malus and Discard except to end your turn.
+During the first turn you can not Move cards from or to Malus and Discard except to end your turn.
 The cards are shuffled randomly with the exception that Kings and Aces is not allowed on Malus.